gd-labs/learning-ocaml/README.md

 > Functor types are an example of an advanced programming language feature called *dependent types*, with which the **type** of an output is determined by the **value** of an input.
 That's different than the normal case of a function, where it's the output **value** that's determined by the input **value**, and the output type is independent of the input value.
 >
 > Dependent types enable type systems to express much more about the correctness of a program, but type checking and inference for dependent types is much more challenging.
 Practical dependent types systems are an active area of research.

+## Documentation and Testing (8.0)

+**Documentation** is a ground truth of what a programmer intended, as opposed to what whey actually wrote.
+It communicates to other humans the ideas the author had in their head.
+Maybe the failure occurs in the code, or maybe in the documentation.
+But writing documentation forces one to think a second time about one's intentions.
+The cognitive task of explaining ideas to other humans is certaily different than explaining ideas to the computer.
+That can expose failures in thinking.

+**Testing** is the ground truth of what a program actually does, as opposed to that the programmer intended.
+It provides evidence that the programmer got it right.
+One can write a piece of code that one thinks is right, but a test can be written in order to *demonstrate* it's right.